Israeli police storm Jerusalem holy site after rock-throwing | Law-Order

 Some older Palestinians urged the youths to stop throwing rocks but were ignored, as dozens of young masked men hurled stones and fireworks at the police.
 A tree caught fire near the gate where the clashes began.
 Police said it was ignited by fireworks thrown by the Palestinians.

 The violence subsided later in the morning after another group of dozens of Palestinians said they wanted to clean the area ahead of the main weekly prayers midday.
-Those prayers went ahead, with some 150,000 worshippers attending, according to the Islamic endowment that administers the site.
-The Palestinian Red Crescent medical service said at least 31 Palestinians were wounded, including 14 who were taken to hospitals.
-A policewoman was hit in the face by a rock and taken for medical treatment, the police said.
+Those went ahead, with some 150,000 worshippers attending, according to the Islamic endowment that administers the site.

+After prayers, a small group of Palestinians waving Hamas flags marched in protest and tried to break into an empty police post inside the compound.
+The police used a drone to drop tear gas on them, sending crowds of people scattering across the esplanade.

 The Al-Aqsa Mosque in Jerusalem's Old City is the third holiest site in Islam.
 The sprawling esplanade on which it is built is the holiest site for Jews, who refer to it as the Temple Mount because it was the location of two Jewish temples in antiquity.
 It lies at the heart of the Israeli-Palestinian conflict and clashes there have often ignited violence elsewhere.